VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P4S_Part2.md

 Then based on your tether and role assumed the following position:

 + **Dark IV** Healer has to stand at the edge between the South and West towers.
 Once the tether is broken, soak the first tower on South/West and the next clockwise tower.
 + **Dark IV** Tank has to stand at max melee range between the North and East towers .
-Once the tether is broken, move into the North/East melee safe spot and into the next counterclockwise safe spot.
+Once the tether is broken, move into the North/East melee safe spot and into the next counter-clockwise safe spot.
 <br/><br/><!-- force a break -->
 + **Fire III** Healer has to move into the North/East tower safe spot next to the edge.
 The tether will break and the Healer will share the **Fire III**.
 Then the Healer will move into the second clockwise tower and soak it.
 + **Fire III** Tank has to move into the South/West tower safe spot at max melee range.
 The tether will break and the Tank will solo share the **Fire III**, the job cooldown is enough.
 Then move into the next clockwise safe spot.
 <br/><br/><!-- force a break -->
 + Both **Aero III** DPS has to move into the North/East tower safe spot and share with the **Fire III** Healer if possible.
 Then move into the next clockwise safe spot.
 + Both **Fire III** DPS has to move into the North/East tower safe spot and share with the **Fire III** Healer if possible.
-Then one of the DPS will rotate into the next clockwise safe spot while the other will go counterclockwise.
+Then one of the DPS will rotate into the next clockwise safe spot while the other will go counter-clockwise.
 The tether will break and they will share with the available players.
 + ***The Physical Ranged DPS has to stand into the first North/East tower and soak it regardless of his tether element.***

 Here's an example with the first towers on North and South: